Joseph Harrison Jr.: Auctions

-The remainder of Harrison's art collection was auctioned in Philadelphia over two sales: a three-day sale, February 23, 24 & 25, 1910; and a final sale two years later, March 12, 1912 (postponed from February 26, because of weather).
+After bequests, the remainder of Harrison's art collection was auctioned in Philadelphia over two sales: a three-day sale, February 23, 24 & 25, 1910; and a final sale two years later, March 12, 1912 (postponed from February 26, because of weather).
 The 1912 sale featured the most important paintings and sculptures, and ended with a surprise.

 The star attraction of the 1912 sale was Gilbert Stuart's 1795 Vaughn portrait of George Washington.
 Philadelphia had served as the temporary national capital during the 1790s, and in November 1794 Stuart wrote to his uncle of his upcoming arrival: "The object of my journey is only to secure a picture of the President, & finish yours."
 Stuart was introduced to President Washington in December 1794, but had to wait until the following September for a sitting.
 According to Rembrandt Peale, the President granted a single joint sitting to Stuart and him "in the Autumn of 1795."
 John Vaughn was a British-born Philadelphia businessman, one of at least thirty-two subscribers who had ordered portraits of Washington from Stuart.
-Vaughn's order had been for two portraits; he kept Stuart's first copy for himself, and shipped the original to England as a gift to his father.
-Stuart was not wholly satisfied with the Vaughn portrait, but still painted between twelve and sixteen copies.
+Vaughn's order had been for two portraits; he kept Stuart's first replica for himself, and shipped Stuart's original to England as a gift to his father.
+Stuart was not wholly satisfied with the Vaughn portrait, but still painted between twelve and sixteen replicas.
 "The Stuart painting was characterized by Rembrandt Peale as the best portrait of Washington ever made."

 In the 56-lot auction, the Vaughn portrait was Lot #30.
 "Bidding was started, at $1,000, by Percy Sabin, a New York dealer, and leaped upward in $1,000 bounds.
 Sabin dropped out after $10,000 had been offered, but other dealers forced the price $6,000 higher.
 Mr. Clarke met every rise with another, apparently determined to gain possession of the noted canvas at any cost.
 When he finally was successful, rival bidders loudly applauded, and scores of persons crowded around him to offer congratulations."
 Thomas B. Clarke was a New York art dealer who assembled a distinguished collection of American historical paintings.
 His bid of $16,100, set a record for an American painting at auction.
-Clarke and his heirs owned the Vaughn Portrait until 1936, when his Estate sold it to Andrew Mellon, for the National Gallery of Art.
+Clarke and his heirs owned the Vaughn Portrait from 1912 to 1936, when his Estate sold it to Andrew Mellon, for the National Gallery of Art.